21Priyanshu/Banasthalite-Online-Exchange-Market/README.md

 ## How it works?
 <h4> Master Page</h4>
 First of all, we run the server using Netbeans GlassFish Server Open Source Edition  4.1.1 and then open this on browser.
-The master page look like this
+The master page look like this.
 There are five sections on this page

 * About Us